Science & Global Security

-The Program on Science and Global Security (SGS), based at Princeton University’s Woodrow Wilson School of Public and International Affairs, has carried out research and policy analysis and education and training in nuclear arms control and nonproliferation for more than three decades.
+The Program on Science and Global Security (SGS), based at Princeton University’s Woodrow Wilson School of Public and International Affairs, has carried out research and policy analysis and education and training in nuclear arms control and nonproliferation for more than four decades.

 SGS has developed the analytical basis for policy initiatives within several important areas:

-- Nuclear threat reduction in South Asia;
+- Nuclear threat reduction in South Asia and the Middle East

 - Space security

-, the leading international journal of “arms control science.
+The Program is the editorial home of Science & Global Security , the leading international technical peer-reviewed journal of arms control science.
 It has become an essential institution in the field of science-based security studies.
-It is published in Russian and Chinese, as well as in English.
+It is published in Russian as well as in English.